mwaldmueller/icinga-grafana-dashboards/README.md

 Hints:
 * Tested with Grafana v9.3.1 and Grafana Module v1.4.2
-* Only for InfluxQL (Flux is planned afterwards)
+* Currently only InfluxQL supported (Flux is planned afterwards)
-* Panels be selected according to your needs
+* Panels can be selected according to your needs
 * "template" Dashboard can be cloned and adjusted

 ## Dashboards